Greta Thunberg & Gen Z's Quest To Save The World

 Advertisement

 Her speech was an unusual public display of raw emotion and candor, even for a teenager.
 It was distinctly Greta, however.
 Both she and commentators have drawn parallels between her Asperger’s syndrome and the passion she brings to her activism.
-She says Asperger’s, which she herself has called her “superpower,” has made her able to focus on a single subject and see the facts clearer, ignoring social cues to be “polite” and downplay the reality of the situation.
+She says Asperger’s, which she has called her “superpower,” has made her able to focus on a single subject and see the facts clearer, ignoring social cues to be “polite” and downplay the reality of the situation.

 But the speech was also emblematic of the way her generation is responding to the burning world.
-Greta’s very Gen Z approach is a product of the mix of intense anxiety and impulse to act — out of dire need, not idealism — that has energized other activists of her generation; teens like Emma González, who made the “we call BS” speech shortly after her classmates were massacred at Marjory Stoneman Douglas High School in Parkland, FL, in February 2018.
+Greta’s very Generation Z approach is a product of the mix of intense anxiety and impulse to act — out of dire need, not idealism — that has energized other activists of her generation; teens like Emma González, who made the “we call BS” speech shortly after her classmates were massacred at Marjory Stoneman Douglas High School in Parkland, FL, in February 2018.

-These young women’s resistance to the social pressures to calm down about the fact that so much is so wrong with the world — social pressures which disproportionately affect girls, who are often taught to be well-behaved and polite in public — is part of what’s made them both so inspiring to many.
-You can see it in the thousands of young people who heard their calls, marching for gun reform in the wake of the Florida tragedy and then at the Global Climate Strike last Friday, protesting the response to the looming environmental crisis.
+These young women’s resistance to societal pressures to calm down about the fact that so much is so wrong with the world — pressures which disproportionately affect girls, who are often taught to be well-behaved and polite in public — is part of what’s made them both so inspiring to many.
+You can see it in the huge numbers of young people who heard their calls, marching for gun reform in the wake of the Florida tragedy and then at the Global Climate Strike last Friday, protesting the response to the looming environmental crisis.

 Advertisement